KianaM1/Bioinfo/week06/readme.md

 - Generate a sorted and indexed BAM file using align
 - Explain the use of the Makefile

-## 2. Visualize the BAM ifle for both simulated reads and reads downloaded from SRA.
+## 2. Visualize the BAM file for both simulated reads and reads downloaded from SRA.

 ## 3. Generate alignment stats for the BAM file.
 - What percentage of reads aligned to the genome?